mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 And next, the movement system.
 The movement system comes from the unity of your physical and mental organs.
 Your body and mind work, then simultaneously movement comes up.

 You cannot destroy your movement.
-Sometimes movement comes from instinct; sometimes it comes from the sensory world; sometimes it comes from a higher level of [thought].
+Sometimes movement comes from instinct; sometimes it comes from the sensory world; sometimes it comes from a higher level of [spirit].
 Sometimes, we don't know.
 [Karma](glossary#karma)?
 But anyway, there is always movement.

 So, we have to make arrangement of movement.
 For this, [Dogen Zenji](glossary#dogen) says, that is the half lotus position or full lotus position.
 Or Dogen Zenji says: “Place both your hands in this manner, close to the body, with the joints of the thumb opposite the navel.”
 Or, “Sitting upright in proper position, neither inclining to the left nor to the right; leaning neither forward nor backward.
 Sitting in [zazen](glossary#zazen) silently and immobile.”